-Depending on the option included, a set of 1 to 3 hydraulic valves would be located on the swing-out tube.
-They operate the following movements:
+The set of 3 hydraulic valves located above the hopper of the swing-out, operates the following movements:

 - a.
 Drives the wheels, moving the swing-out around the main conveyor. - b.
-Swing-out winch valve raises/lowers the conveyor. - Conveyor belt control includes detent to keep the belt rotating in only one direction.
+Swing-out winch valve raises/lowers the conveyor. - c.
+Conveyor belt control includes detent to keep the belt rotating in only one direction.
 This valve controls both the swing-out and main conveyor belts.